Skip to content

 View Your App

 To visit your headless WordPress app once the first deploy finishes, click the link under the Atlas URL heading.
-Your Atlas app opens in a new browser tab.
+Your app opens in a new browser tab.
 Enjoy!

 First app deployed